Mayor Bowser Issues New Mayor’s Order on Masks, Extends Public Health Emergency

 CORONAVIRUS RESOURCES FOR BUSINESS OWNERS

-DC Phase 1 begins May 29, 2020.
-The authorization of Phase One is based on the Department of Health’s (DOH) evaluation of certain gated criteria.
+DC Phase 2 began July 22nd, 2020.
+The authorization of Phase Two is based on the Department of Health’s (DOH) evaluation of certain gated criteria.
 These are consistent with criteria recommended by the United States Centers for Disease Control and Prevention and DOH’s determination that the District has met applicable metrics that enable us to reduce certain restrictions on businesses, government operations, services, and activities.

 SBA RESOURCES AND LOANS